astrodbtoolkit/AstrodbKit/docs/index.rst

 Region (spatial) Search
 ~~~~~~~~~~~~~~~~~~~~~~~

-Another query method available in **Astrodbkit2**  is :py:meth:`~astrodbkit2.astrodb.Database.query_region`.
+Another query method available in **AstrodbKit**  is :py:meth:`~astrodbkit.astrodb.Database.query_region`.
 This performs a cone search around a given location for sources in the database.
 It expects astropy SkyCoord and Quantity objects for the position and radius::

     db.query_region(SkyCoord(209.301675, 14.477722, frame='icrs', unit='deg'), radius=Quantity(60., unit='arcsec'))

-Similar to :py:meth:`~astrodbkit2.astrodb.Database.search_object`, a variety of options can be passed to control the output.
+Similar to :py:meth:`~astrodbkit.astrodb.Database.search_object`, a variety of options can be passed to control the output.
 If the table with coordinate information is not the primary table, it can be specifed as well::

     db.query_region(SkyCoord(209., 14., frame='icrs', unit='deg'), output_table='Photometry')  # returning Photometry results for this search